mertturunc/Bane/README.md

         cd ./Bane/
         # the line below is for Ubuntu 14.04
         sudo add-apt-repository ppa:mc3man/trusty-media && sudo apt-get update && sudo apt-get install ffmpeg
-        # the line below is for systems that has an older version of Ubuntu
+        # the line below is for systems that has an older or newer version (from 14.04) of Ubuntu
         sudo apt-get install ffmpeg
         npm install